Skip to content

 • Storage

-Central SQLite interface for session and settings storage in Guardian Daemon.
+Central SQLAlchemy interface for session and settings storage in Guardian Daemon.

 Storage